dabeaz/curio/docs/index.rst

 It's important to emphasize that the kernel is solely focused on task management, scheduling, and nothing else.
 In fact, the kernel doesn't even perform any I/O operations.
-This means that it is very small, fast, and straightforward to understand.

 Higher-level I/O operations are carried out by a wrapper layer that uses Python's normal socket and file objects.
 You use the same operations that you would normally use in synchronous code except